TKouchoanou/orcid-php-client/README.md

 ReadMultiple: allows you to read several jobs for which the putCode table is taken as a parameter

 ### Oresponse
 It is a response object returned by Oclient methods.
-It contains the information of the response returned by Orcid via curl
+It contains the information of the response returned by Orcid .
+Requests are made with curl
   ```php
     $OResponse= $this->workManager->ReadSummary($jsonFormat);
         $code=$OResponse->getCode();